APHB5518 Biological Art Integration Studies II

 - Students are able to (1) progressively integrate their knowledge of both art and science into their growing understanding of biological art; (2) explore the nature of biological art and develop a growing understanding of some of its aesthetic, conceptual, social and ethical aspects; (3) understand some of the limitations of the use of the life science technologies in the production of biological art; and (4) understand and apply biological art as a communication tool.

-- Typically this unit is assessed in the following ways: (1) tutorial presentations; (2) tutorial participation; and (3) seminar summaries.
+- Indicative assessments in this unit are as follows: (1) tutorial presentations; (2) tutorial participation; and (3) seminar summaries.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.